Dr. Oetker: Radeberger Group

 Radeberger Group contains the breweries of the Oetker group.
 Radeberger is Germany's biggest group of breweries and has a market share of about 14–15%.
 Fifteen German breweries are part of the Radeberger Group.
 The major national brands are Radeberger Pils (brewed in Radeberg near Dresden), Jever Pils (brewed in Jever); Clausthaler, an alcohol-free beer, and Schöfferhofer Weizen.

 Regional brands are Binding (brewed in Frankfurt), Schultheiss (Berlin), Sternburg (Leipzig), Brinkhoff's (Dortmund), Freiberger (Saxony), Tucher (Fürth) and various Kölsch brands.

 Exit from the Russian market

-On April 8, 2022, Dr. Oetker Group issued a press release in which it officially announced its complete withdrawal from the Russian market.
+On 8 April 2022, Dr. Oetker Group issued a press release in which it officially announced its complete withdrawal from the Russian market.
 The company stated that it was suspending all investment and marketing activities due to Russia's armed aggression against Ukraine.
 Also, Dr. Oetker is selling all shares and rights to a new plant that was built in Belgorod, Russia, shortly before the war started to Russian managing directors.
-"Dr. Oetker strongly condemns the Russian invasion of Ukraine and calls on the Russian government to immediately end the war and restore peace." - the company said in a statement.
+"Dr. Oetker strongly condemns the Russian invasion of Ukraine and calls on the Russian government to immediately end the war and restore peace." the company said in a statement.

 Hotels

-The company runs 10 luxury hotels under the brand Oetker Collection.
+The company operates 10 hotels under the brand Oetker Collection.
 The portfolio is currently: